Pull to refresh

 Providing mRNA platform and manufacturing for G004 trial

 In 1984, the U.S. Health Secretary predicted an HIV vaccine within two years.
-Four decades and dozens of failed trials later, IAVI has begun dosing participants in South Africa with a vaccine built on an entirely different principle—one that attempts to train the immune system from the ground up rather than simply presenting it with viral proteins.
-The IAVI G004 trial, which began vaccinations in December 2025, represents the fourth step in a sequential vaccination strategy that has already demonstrated proof-of-concept in humans.
+After four decades and dozens of failed trials, IAVI is dosing participants in South Africa with a vaccine that trains the immune system from the ground up rather than simply presenting viral proteins.